junwatu/ai-voice-note/blog/README.md

 npm install
 ```

-Create `.env` file or copy from `.env.example` and set these environment variable keys:
+Create a `.env` file or copy from `.env.example` and set these environment variable keys:

 | Environment Variable Key | Description                                         | Value                 |
 |--------------------------|-----------------------------------------------------|-------------------------------|